kaikaisd/killallsbguyinchina/README.md

-# This Script is using for some lower knowledge in China who just use China serech engine
+# This Script is using for some lower knowledge in China who just use China's serech engine